shadow81627/daim/content/blog/git-workflow.md

 At this point solve any conflicts that come out of the rebase.
 Resolving conflicts during the rebase allows you to have always clean merges at the end of the feature development.
 It also keeps your feature branch history clean and focused without spurious noise.

-### 8. Perform a final rebase cleanup after the pull request has been approved
+### 8. Perform a final **rebase** cleanup after the pull request gets approved

-Before the review is done, it's good to perform a final cleanup and scrub of the feature branch commit history to remove spurious commits that are not providing relevant information.
-In some cases – if your team is experienced and they can handle it – you can rebase also during development, but I strongly advise against it.
+Before the review, it's good to perform a final cleanup and scrub of the feature branch commit history to remove spurious commits that are not providing relevant information.
+An experienced team can handle it – you can rebase also during development, but I don't recommend it.

 `git rebase -i origin/main`
-(At this point if you have rewritten the history of a published branch and provided that no one else will commit to it or use it, you might need to push your changes using the –force flag).
+(At this point if you have rewritten the history of a published branch and if no one else will commit to it or use it, you might need to push your changes using the –force flag).

 ### 9. Once approved, **merge** to main branch